solidjs/solid-docs/.github/ISSUE_TEMPLATE/issue-template.md

 **For reporting bugs and problems with content, include:**

 - A description of the problem
-- A link to the page that has the problem
+- A link to the page that has the problem (if it's on a specific page)
 - An explanation as to why this is a problem.
 Ideally, explain _who_ is affected by this.
 "It was confusing for me" _is_ a valid answer to this!
 - A suggestion of a fix, if you have one in mind!